nextstrain/auspice/docs/advanced-functionality/second-trees.rst

 Showing potential datasets in the sidebar
 -----------------------------------------

 Depending on the way you've labelled your datasets, potential second trees are available in a sidebar dropdown.
-These are defined by the `getAvailable API request <server/api.md#charon-getavailable>`__.
-Currently, the logic in ``auspice view`` is to match all datasets which: - contain the same first "part" of the URL -- interpreted here to represent the same pathogen. - have the same number of "parts" in the URL (parts are delimited by a ``_`` in the filename or a ``/`` in the URL). - differ from the currently selected dataset by only 1 part.
+These are defined by the :ref:`getAvailable API request <server-api-charon-getavailable>`.
+Currently, the logic in ``auspice view`` is to match all datasets which:

+- contain the same first "part" of the URL -- interpreted here to represent the same pathogen.
+- have the same number of "parts" in the URL (parts are delimited by a ``_`` in the filename or a ``/`` in the URL).
+- differ from the currently selected dataset by only 1 part.

 .. |two-trees| image:: ../assets/tangle.png